PBertinJohannet/Lisaa/README.md

 Lisaa is surely an acronym

-The lisaa language is a simple scripting language featuring static typing.
+The lisaa language is a simple scripting language featuring :

+* Static typing
+* Traits
+* Generic types
+* Constrained generics
+* function overloading
+* modules

 # Usage